Open gallbladder removal

 - damage to blood vessels

-- heart problems, such as rapid heart rate
+- heart problems, such as rapid heart rate, heart attack, or heart failure

-- injury to the bile duct or small intestine
+- injury to the bile ducts or small intestine

 Your surgeon will explain these risks to you and give you the chance to ask questions prior to the procedure.

 During these appointments, tell your doctor if you’re taking any medications, including over-the-counter drugs or nutritional supplements.
-Certain medications can interfere with the procedure, and you may have to stop taking them prior to surgery.
+Certain medications can interfere with the procedure.
+You may have to stop taking them prior to surgery.
 Also, tell your doctor if you’re pregnant or may be pregnant.

 Your doctor will give you complete instructions on the best way for you to prepare for surgery.